Get experience while making an impact

 3. Join a project team

-Accept the offer letter we send you to join a team of talented & passionate students on a nonprofit project!
+Accept the offer letter we send you to join a team of talented and passionate students on a nonprofit project!

 Skills needed

-Having at least some prior exposure to one or more of the skills in your desired field of work below will set you up for success at Develop for Good.
+Having at least some prior exposure to skills in your desired field of work below will set you up for success at Develop for Good.

 Management.
 Technical product specification writing, KPI and OKR setting, product roadmap development, project organization tools, product documentation, and leadership experience.